benwiley4000/react-responsive-audio-player/quickstart.md

-Want to get unramped with Cassette quickly, without reading a bunch of API documentation?
+Want to get onramped with Cassette quickly, without reading a bunch of API documentation?

 ### I: Hello World